British Fencing

-British Fencing (BF), formerly the British Fencing Association is the national governing body (NGB) for the Olympic sport of fencing in the United Kingdom.
+British Fencing (BF), formerly the British Fencing Association, is the national governing body (NGB) for the sport of fencing in the United Kingdom.
+The British Fencing office is based at 1 Baron's Gate, 33-35 Rothschild Road, London W4 5HT.
+Its current Chief Executive is Georgina Usher.

 History

 In 1902, the Amateur Fencing Association (AFA) was founded as the governing body for amateur fencing in the UK.
 The requirements for amateurism have now been dissolved, and professionalism is permitted in the UK, so in 1996 the name was changed to the British Fencing Association.
-(A membership body for professional fencing coaches, the British Academy of Fencing, was not founded in its current form until 1949).
+(The British Academy of Fencing, a membership body for professional fencing coaches, was not founded in its current form until 1949).

-The AFA's had combined twin roles as both Home Country Governing Body for England and national governing body.
-In 2002 in response to public funding frameworks, a new, separate body - England Fencing - was formed specifically to carry out the certain governing body activities for England.
+The AFA's had combined twin roles as both the home country governing body for England and national governing body for the UK.
+In 2002 in response to public funding frameworks, a new, separate body - England Fencing - was formed specifically to carry out governing body activities for England.
 Over time, the boundary between the two roles has eroded.

-In 2016 a second major sponsor was announced, and Wilkinson Sword became British Fencing's new principal sponsor.

 Activities of British Fencing

 BF is responsible for all international fencing conducted while representing Great Britain.
 They control the selection criteria for all relevant competitions.
 They are responsible for any attendance by fencers at official FIE competitions, including the World Championships and World Cup competitions, and also at the Olympics under the IOC.

 BF is also responsible for all national domestic events.
 It runs the British Fencing Championships in a variety of age categories and at all three weapons of fencing (foil, épée and sabre).
 BF licenses member clubs and competition organisers to run fencing competitions some of which earn participants ranking points.
 These points are used by the BFA to create national rankings at senior, junior (U20) and cadet (U17) level.

 BF is responsible for ensuring that the sport has a robust governance structure, appropriately insured, and that those operating within the sport are appropriately qualified.
 It sets out the safety standards, rules and guidelines under which the sport operates, runs coaching schemes, and other activities relating to the promotion of fencing in the United Kingdom.
 In addition it runs a talent programme (funded by Sport England) to support young fencers (14-23) demonstrating motivation and capability to represent Great Britain.
-BF publishes a magazine, The Sword and collects membership fees on behalf of all the Home Country Associations - 40% of membership fees collected is passed to these associations.
+BF publishes an online magazine, The Sword and collects membership fees on behalf of all the Home Country Associations - 40% of membership fees collected is passed to these associations.

 Sponsorship

 In December 2015, a five-year sponsorship deal worth £1million with Beazley, the specialist Lloyd's insurer came to an end.
 During that time the investment from Beazley helped fund Great Britain teams (including Paralympic hopefuls), The National Academy, programs for increased grassroots participation to the sport, British Fencing run events, including World Cup events as well as marketing and promotion of the sport.

-BF is currently sponsored by Wilkinson Sword.